Bala200166/Mosquito-Wingbeat-Detection-System/README.md

 ### Observations

-- Wingbeat-like events were successfully detected.
+- Optical interruption events were successfully detected.
-- Pulse spikes were clearly distinguishable from noise.
+- Pulse spikes were clearly distinguishable from background noise.
-- Optical sensing approach was experimentally validated.
+- The sensing principle was experimentally validated using a motor-based wingbeat simulation.
-- Signal processing chain successfully generated digital output pulses.
+- The signal processing chain successfully generated digital output pulses.

 ### Conclusion